lreij/notes/z.md

 Superforecasting: The Art and Science of Prediction

 Are Your Lights On?: How to Figure Out What the Problem REALLY Is

+The Gray Rhino: How to Recognize and Act on the Obvious Dangers We Ignore You Are What You Risk, The New Art and Science of Navigating an Uncertain World

 The Psychology of Money: Timeless Lessons on Wealth, Greed, and Happiness Same as Ever : A Guide to What Never Changes